SEL-Columbia/blog.formhub.org/_posts/2013-06-26-formhub-supports-odk-briefcase.markdown

    and select from the directory location.

 3. Click "Export" button on the bottom-most right of the application.
-   This will  load  quickly and will give you the same "SUCCESS!" message
+   This will  load  quickly and will give you the same "SUCCESS!" message.

+   **Get data off your phones and do bulk submissions with ODK Briefcase**